abhi-panda/go-task-list/README.md

 # go-task-list
  Simple Go Task list application , running with a local db (sqlite) and can be run by an adjoining shell script.
-Please read the howTo file to run the application.
+Please read the ([https://github.com/abhi-panda/go-task-list/blob/master/README.md#how-to]) Section to download and run the application.

 # Architecture
 The architecture is generally like the Model View Controller without the view or the Model Service Controller Pattern.